Uttej

-Uttej is an Indian actor and screenwriter who works in Telugu films.
+Uttej is an Indian actor and screenwriter who works in Telugu cinema.
 He won the Nandi Award for Best Male Comedian for the film Chandamama (2007).

 Personal life

 Uttej was born and brought up in Nalgonda district.
 He is the nephew of noted lyricist Suddala Ashok Teja.

 Uttej married Padmavathi who died in September 2021 due to cancer.

 Career

 Uttej started his career as an assistant director in Ram Gopal Varma's directorial debut Siva in 1989.
 He also played the role of canteen waiter in the film.
 He recommended JD Chakravathi to play antagonist role in Siva.
 He acted along with many lead actors and also worked as assistant director to Krishna Vamsi for the film Gulabi.